 - Submitting Documentary Evidence

-Following the announcement of the closure of the George Howard Building to the public, the Department of Planning and Zoning continues to operate through remote service.
-Given state and local mandates to cease in-person meetings, the HPC is unable to conduct public in-person hearings.
-The Commission will conduct their regular July meeting as a virtual meeting on July 1, 2021 at 7:00 pm, where the public is invited to speak on the agenda items.
+The Commission will conduct their regular December meeting as a virtual meeting on December 2, 2021 at 7:00 pm, where the public is invited to speak on the agenda items.

 Registering for the Meeting: